Deutsche Boerse launches platform for start-ups to woo investors

-BERLIN Stock exchange operator Deutsche Boerse (DB1Gn.DE) has launched an online platform to connect growing start-ups with international investors, as Germany seeks to plug a shortage of late-stage funding that is stunting innovation.
+BERLIN, June 11 Stock exchange operator Deutsche Boerse has launched an online platform to connect growing start-ups with international investors, as Germany seeks to plug a shortage of late-stage funding that is stunting innovation.

 Concerned that German industry risks falling behind in a digital age, Chancellor Angela Merkel's governing coalition is keen to promote start-ups and smooth the path for initial public offerings (IPOs).